Communications, on the move

 The best launcher I have used to date is Action Launcher and this allows me total control of the phone’s home screen.
-And a lot more besides, you can have as many as 12 app icons in a row if your eyesight permits it!
+And a lot more besides, you can have as many as 12 app icons in a row across the screen if your eyesight permits it!

 Whenever I need a new app, I download all the different apps for that process and delete them one by one until I settle on what, I consider, is the best.
 Believe me, it is worth taking the time to do this!
 And, you end up with the best!

 I also use WhatsApp, but only for keeping in regular contact with non-secure subjects.
 It can be very useful for keeping in touch, but after reading of Facebook (owners of WhatsApp) spying on children (headlines in the London Metro this morning) I don't totally trust it and would never use it for what I need as security.

 I have Skype but it seems to be dying under Microsoft’s control, and is just there for people in my distant past who may get back in contact.

 For browsing on the Web, I use Firefox Focus.
 I particularly like this browser, over the normal Firefox browser, and other browsers because as soon as you exit the app, it deletes all your history for that session.

 I also have apps such as Nest, which allows me to change my house temperature wherever I am.
 For example, when we went to China, I turned the central heating down to 10º C and on our return at Heathrow Airport, I turned the temperature up to 23º C and we returned to a warm house.
 In addition, I also have Nest cameras that show any movement in or around the house.

 I have a 'Ring' video doorbell and when we were in Beijing, a friend called, and I told him we were in China but would be back next Wednesday!
 He was astounded, and I'm not sure whether he believed me!